Frequently Asked Questions

 • No, at this time there are no sibling discounts.

 • No, there are no scholarships as such.
 However, some families may qualify for a partial fee reimbursement from their home kommune.
-You can talk to your home commune about økonomisk friplads to see if you fit in the appropriate income bracket.
+You can talk to your home Kommune about økonomisk friplads to see if you fit in the appropriate income bracket.
 If you apply for this it must be done by September 5th of the academic year.
 For more information about this click here.

 Languages